radianttap/CardPresentationController/README.md

 var initialTransitionFrame: CGRect?

-///	How much to fade the back card.
+///	How much to fade the back card. var backFadeAlpha: CGFloat = 0.8
-///
-///	Ignored if back card is UINavigationController. var backFadeAlpha: CGFloat = 0.8

 ///	Set to false to disable interactive dismissal